-The official selection in past editions has featured exciting world and U.K premieres of feature length and short films from world cinema that portrayed everything from gripping indie thrillers to intriguing documentaries.
-Alumni premieres, line ups and guests have included Gabriel Byrne and Harvey Keitel starring LIES WE TELL, Ella Purnell’s ACCESS ALL AREAS, award winning doc ONE NOTE AT A TIME, Polish hit RAGE, SXSW’s INSATIABLE, and BAFTA winning OPERATOR.
+The official selection in past editions has featured exciting world and U.K premieres of feature length and short films from gripping indie thrillers to intriguing documentaries.
+Line ups and guests have included multiple award-winning BEATING HEART, documentary THE BALLAD OF A RIGHTEOUS MERCHANT, about the renowned Director Werner Herzog, Gabriel Byrne and Harvey Keitel starring LIES WE TELL, award winning documentary ONE NOTE AT A TIME and the BAFTA winning OPERATOR.

 The bespoke Robin Hood awards will be chosen by a jury select made up of knowledgeable film industry professionals and experts.
 The Robin Hood categories are as follows:

 The Best Film of the Festival

 NOTTIFF is looking for independent feature-length and short films from around the world from any genre.